 Dentures not only help restore your smile and give you back dental functionality, such as eating and speaking naturally, but also eliminate the sagging of the skin around the mouth that would give a person a look of being much older than they really are.
 They also prevent muscular sagging, effectively preserving some of the muscle tone of your face.

-How Much Does Dentures and Partials Cost in Costa Rica?
+How Much Does Dentures Cost in Costa Rica?

 Dental prosthetics costs will vary depending on the needs of the patients.
 In Costa Rica, you can save up to 70% of the price you would pay back home.